JayanthPalla/stock-monitoring-platform/README.md

-# Django and React App README
+# Stock Monitoring Platform using Django REST and ReactJS

 This repository contains a Django backend integrated with a React frontend to create a full-stack web application.